json0130/SIGN-launage-understanding-project/README.md

      ```
      conda activate sign_language_env
      ```
+4. **Clone the Project Repository**:
+   - Clone the Sign Language Understanding Project repository from GitHub using the following command:
+     ```
+     git clone https://github.com/COMPSYS302/project-python-sunshine-group-23.git
+     ```
+   - Navigate to the project directory:
+     ```
+     cd project-python-sunshine-group-23
+     ```

-4. **Install Required Libraries**:
+5. **Install Required Libraries**:
    - Install the necessary libraries using pip.
 Run the following commands:
      ```
      pip install -r requirements.txt
      ```
    - These commands will install PyTorch, OpenCV, PyQt5, NumPy and other dependencies with the specified versions.

-5. **Clone the Project Repository**:
-   - Clone the Sign Language Understanding Project repository from GitHub using the following command:
+6. **Run the Application**:
+    - Navigate to the App directory:
      ```
-     git clone https://github.com/COMPSYS302/project-python-sunshine-group-23.git
+     cd project-python-sunshine-group-23/App
      ```
-   - Navigate to the project directory:
-     ```
-     cd project-python-sunshine-group-23/APP
-     ```

-6. **Run the Application**:
    - Launch the Sign Language Understanding application by running the main script:
      ```
-     python3 ASL_Trainer.py
+     python ASL_Trainer.py
      ```
    - The application will start, and you can interact with the GUI to perform sign language recognition tasks.

-7. Select the preferred setting and start the training.
+8. Select the preferred setting and start the training.

-8. Now, you can test your model using the dataset image or using the webcam.
+9. Now, you can test your model using the dataset image or using the webcam.

 **System Requirements**:
-- Operating System: Windows, macOS, or Linux
-- RAM: 8 GB or higher recommended
-- CPU: Intel Core i5 or equivalent
 - GPU: NVIDIA GPU with CUDA support (recommended for faster training)

 **Additional Notes**: